bryansteiner/gpu-passthrough-tutorial/README.md

     Introduction
 </h2>

-In this post, I will be giving detailed instructions on how to run a KVM setup with GPU-passthrough.
+In this post, I will be giving detailed instructions on how to run a KVM setup with GPU passthrough.
 This setup uses a Linux host installed with [Pop!\_OS 19.10](https://system76.com/pop) (kernel v5.4.0) and a guest VM running Windows 10.

 <div align="center">
     <img src="./img/kvm-architecture.jpg" width="500">